Toasters from £10 to £250+

 The 4-slice version also comes with a rack for toasting 'buns and croissants'.
-We didn't find that terribly helpful but it does look nice.
+We found it almost entirely useless for those tasks, but it does look nice.

 It's pretty obvious what the USP here is, but this is not just a gimmicky, one-trick pony, it's an excellent toaster.
 As well as showing you exactly how brown your toast is, it also boasts long-life filaments, a high lift mechanism on its wide slots, good browning and an excellent one-sided toasting function.

 It's a very well-thought-through, throuroughly effective toaster.
-In fact, the only drawbacks here are that when it doesn't have toast in, it looks kind of odd, and that the price is clearly on the high side.
-A premium, innovative delight and a true toast master.
+In fact, the only drawbacks here are that when it doesn't have toast in, it looks kind of odd, and the glass does brown somewhat over time.

 KitchenAid Artisan Toaster

-Narrowly winning the battle to be the most insanely expensive toaster you can buy, this Artisan, in a choice of six colours (on the 2-slice; the 4-slice only has a choice of red or grey) is also probably the best toaster we've ever used.
+Narrowly winning the battle to be the most insanely expensive toaster you can buy, this Artisan comes in a choice of seven colours on the 2-slice version, including the on-trend pistachio seen here and a ridiculously black shade of 'cast iron' black.

-The 2-slice version resembles a London bus.
-The 4-slice is about the size of one, so make sure you have plenty of worktop space freed up.
-They are hefty, hefty things, with mechanised toast lowering and raising, the option to add an extra 30-seconds of cooking time if not quite done, the best "keep warm" function we've used, plus the usual bagel and cook-straight-from-the-freezer buttons.
+Now, this is probably the best toaster we've ever used, and a hefty, hefty thing.
+It's got mechanised toast lowering and raising, the option to add an extra 30-seconds of cooking time if not quite done, the best "keep warm" function we've used, plus the usual, inexplicable bagel and cook-straight-from-the-freezer buttons.